 It’s a High-Value Card

-Going back to the point above, once your card leaves your hands to make its way to the grading company, there might be a rush of emotion—I hope it gets there safely, I hope it’s returned to me safely, did I package it correctly, etc. So, one reason why you might want a quick grading service is because you simply want to eliminate some of the risk of a high-value card sitting out there “behind the scenes” without any knowledge as to what’s going on with it and when it might return.
+Going back to the point above, once your card leaves your hands to make its way to the grading company, there might be a rush of emotion—I hope it gets there safely, I hope it’s returned to me safely, did I package it correctly, etc. So, one reason why you might want a quick grading service is that you simply want to eliminate some of the risk of a high-value card sitting out there “behind the scenes” without any knowledge as to what’s going on with it and when it might return.

 You Want to Stay Disciplined